 The artistic nature is most often intuitive, unique, and perceptive in an intense way.
 Much of art is progressive, the creators themselves striving for betterment.
 There needs to be a flow between the head and heart, so that all of these forces work together.
 Much of the process is unconscious … the expression is the concept in action.

 Art appeals to the emotions as well as the mind, to both the artist and the viewer.
 One cannot necessarily separate the emotional from the cognitive.
 My conclusion would have to be that individualism, and intellectualism co-exist in art.
-While many see the world as black and white, the truth is, much of the world is grey.
+While many see the world as black and white, the truth is, much of the world is gray.
 An oxymoron indeed.